alemar11/ios-watchos-tvos-macos-resources/README.md

 * [GrandCentralBoard](https://github.com/macoscope/GrandCentralBoard) - Hang a TV in your open space or team room to show everyone what's up and get them up to speed. 📺
 * [gulps](https://github.com/FancyPixel/gulps) - Gulps is an open source app for iOS and Apple Watch that lets you keep track of your daily water consumption.
 * [HighstreetWatchApp](https://github.com/GetHighstreet/HighstreetWatchApp) - This repository contains an example Highstreet WatchKit app. ⌚️
+* [Hoopy](https://github.com/danielinoa/Hoopy) - Hoopy is a lightweight and minimal Dribbble client.
 * [iCopyPasta](https://github.com/alltheflow/iCopyPasta) - iOS app for your pasteboard feed, demo app for experimenting with RxSwift.
 * [Live](https://github.com/ltebean/Live) - Demonstrate how to build a live broadcast app.
 * [JBWatchActivityIndicator](https://github.com/mikeswanson/JBWatchActivityIndicator) - JBWatchActivityIndicator - An easy way to generate activity indicator images for Apple Watch. ⌚️